Frederick Charles Victor Laws: First World War

-Still, in 1914, the British entered into aerial reconnaissance in the First World War with no credible heavier-than-air capability.
+Still, in 1914, the British entered into aerial reconnaissance in World War I with no credible heavier-than-air capability.
 The shortage was in optics and cameras as well as aircraft and pilots.
 Laws and his collaborators first created the A-camera, then later the L-camera (for Laws), which became the standard British airborne camera, usually fixed on the side of the fuselage pointing down.
 With Lieutenant John Moore-Brabazon, another aviation pioneer, Laws built the L/B camera for special situations, introduced late in the war.

 Laws went to France with No. 3 Squadron RFC and organized the air reconnaissance sections.
 In February 1915 he was posted to the Experimental Photographic Section, 1st Wing, and also qualified as an observer and pilot.

 On 7 November 1915, Laws was commissioned as a second lieutenant in the Lincolnshire Regiment, seconded for service with the Royal Flying Corps, and appointed an Assistant Equipment Officer, posted to the RFC School of Photography at Farnborough.

 On 1 June 1916 he was appointed an Equipment Officer with the temporary rank of captain, and on 22 December 1916 he was appointed a Park Commander with the temporary rank of major, and served at the Headquarters of the Royal Flying Corps on the Western Front until the armistice.

 By the end of the war, Laws was recognized as "the most experienced aerial photographic adviser in England and possibly the world."
 On 1 January 1919 he was made an Officer of the Order of the British Empire, in recognition of his "...valuable services rendered in connection with the War..."
 Two weeks later, on 15 January, he married Madeleine Grace Mathews Withers at St. Michael's Church, Chester Square, London.